react-static/react-static/www/README.md

-# React-Static - Styled-Components Example
+# React-Static - Documentation Website

-This example includes:
+This example is a derivative of the [documentation](https://github.com/nozzle/react-static/tree/master/examples/documentation) example and includes:

+* Markdown imports with Hot reloading
-- Styled-Components
+* Styled-Components
-- Image imports
-- File imports
-- Automatic Routing
+* Documentation styles

+To get started:

-To get started, run `react-static create` and use the `styled-components` template.
+1. Run `react-static create` and use the `documentation` template.
+2. Follow installation instructions
+3. Edit `TODO` commented items `static.config.js